ManasB17/Research-paper_learning/Retrieval_meets_large_context_LLMs.md

 - The authors demonstrate that retrieval-augmentation, a method where relevant context is selected by a standalone retriever, significantly improves the performance of 4K context LLMs and can even enhance the performance of larger models like the Llama2-70B.
 - The study concludes that their best model, a retrieval-augmented Llama2-70B-32k, outperforms other models in terms of average score and generation speed, indicating the potential benefits of combining retrieval methods with long context LLMs.

+---

 ### Experiment setup summary

 - The experimental setup in this study focuses on comparing the zero-shot capability of integrating long context information for generative question answering or summarization tasks using large language models (LLMs), specifically two pretrained GPT models, GPT-43B and Llama2-70B.
-- The study uses seven datasets ranging from single document question answering to query-based summarization for zero-shot evaluations.(QMSum, Qasper, NarrativeQA, QuALITY, HotpotQA, MuSiQue, and MultiFieldQA-en)
+- The study uses seven datasets ranging from single document question answering to query-based summarization for zero-shot evaluations.(*QMSum, Qasper, NarrativeQA, QuALITY, HotpotQA, MuSiQue, and MultiFieldQA-en*)
-- The study also incorporates techniques like context window extension, retrieval using Dragon, Contriever, or OpenAI embeddings, and instruction tuning, where the LLMs are trained to follow instructions using a blend of datasets and a specific dialogue format.
+- The study also incorporates techniques like context window extension, retrieval using Dragon, Contriever, or OpenAI embedding, and instruction tuning, where the LLMs are trained to follow instructions using a blend of datasets and a specific dialogue format.

 #### Retrieval